Q. I have other commitments; can I undertake the plumbing apprenticeship on a part-time basis?

 A. Plumbing pre-apprenticeships are a good way to get your foot in the door of the plumbing industry and it gives you a taster of how the full four-year Modern Apprenticeship in Plumbing and Heating will be.
 Quite often employers look to these pre-apprenticeship courses when they are looking for potential apprentices to employ.

 Q. Do I need to sign a contract?

 A. You and your employer will be required to complete the SNIJIB training and registration agreement before you start your plumbing apprenticeship.
 The SNIJIB training agreement is the contract between you and your employer that states they will follow the SNIJIB working rules of the plumbing industry.
 The working rule book can be downloaded here.

-Your employer may also have their own standard contract with your terms and conditions such as hours of work, pay rates, etc that they will get you to sign.
+Your employer may also have their own standard contract for you to sign regarding your terms and conditions.
+This can include matters such as your hours of work, pay rates, etc.

 Q. Is there a probationary period?